-The Los Angeles Child Guidance Clinic's (LACGC) collaboration with Find the Children began in 2006 when Karen Strickland, Executive Director of Find the Children, contacted the Clinic to find a quality children's mental health provider in the Central and South Los Angeles area.
-Children are referred to the Clinic's outpatient services by Ms. Strickland who contacts the division director of the Leimert Park office at the time of a child's recovery.
-Each child receives а thorough psychosocial assessment, utilizing LACDMH's child initial assessment. child has access to a treatment team which consists of a therapist and may also include a family advocate to provide rehabilitation and case management services and а psychiatrist when necessary.
+The Clinic's collaboration with Find the Children began in 2006 when Karen Strickland, Executive Director of Find the Children, contacted the Clinic to find a quality children's mental health provider in the Central and South Los Angeles area.
+Children are referred to the Clinic's outpatient services by Ms. Strickland who contacts the division director of the Leimert Park office at the time of a child's recovery. child Each receives а thorough psychosocial assessment, utilizing the LACDMH's Child/ Adolescent Initial Assessment.
+The child has access to a treatment team which consists of a therapist and may also include a BA-level family advocate to provide rehabilitation and case management services and a psychiatrist when necessary.
+Therapist disciplines include three (3) MSWs.

-The team provides trauma informed services in a variety of modalities which may include individual and/or family case therapy. targeted management, individual rehabilitation, milieu based services through a day treatment program and medication evaluation and treatment.
+The team provides trauma informed services in a variety of modalities which may include individual and/or family therapy. targeted case management, psychiatric individual rehabilitation and services.
 The treatment team works with the conceptualization that trauma disrupts attachment, interferes with children's ability to regulate emotions and delays the development of appropriate competencies.
-Consequently, the therapeutic work is focused on enhancing family and community relationships and developing connectedness as a path to recovery and building resiliency.
+Consequently, the therapeutic work is enhancing family focused on and community relationships and developing connectedness as a path to recovery and building resiliency.
 The client and family are crucial to treatment planning and are considered active partners in goal setting.
-Therapists utilize play therapy, cognitive-behavioral and art interventions as well as traditional talk therapy to assist the client and family process the abduction as well as the recovery and/or reunification.
+Therapists utilize play therapy, cognitivebehavioral and art interventions as well as traditional talk therapy to assist the client and family process the abduction as well as the recovery and/or reunification.
 Family advocates assist the clients with skill building, work closely with parents to establish appropriate structure in the home and provide the family with needed community resources.

-The Family Reunification Program at Didi Hirsch continues to provide services to abducted children and the families with whom they are reuniting or the families with whom they are now residing (i.e. foster families).
-The program utilizes therapists from four Child and Family Programs which include; Mar Vista, Inglewood, Taper and Metro.
-No referrals were made to the Mar Vista site during this reporting period.
+The Family Reunification Program at Didi Hirsch continued to provide services to abducted children during the fiscal year 2010-2011.
+The program is offered at one of their Child and Family Programs in the Los Angeles area, sites include; Mar Vista, Inglewood, Taper and Metro.